 No new cases of SARS have been reported since 2004.

-SARS symptoms are similar to those of pneumonia, including:
+SARS symptoms are similar to those of the flu and may include:

 - dry cough

 - sore throat

 - breathing issues, such as shortness of breath

 Symptoms will appear 2 to 10 days after a person is exposed to the virus, according to the

 SARS-CoV-1 can be transmitted when a person with the virus sneezes, coughs, or has face-to-face contact with another person.
 Face-to-face contact includes:

 - caring for someone